antunesluis/antunesluis.com.br/README.md

 # Blog Markdown

-A modern blog built with Next.js 15, TypeScript, and Tailwind CSS that renders Markdown content.
+A blog built with Next.js 15, TypeScript, and Tailwind CSS that renders Markdown content.

 ## Tech Stack